 The first Rune you have drawn, Urd's Rune, the Rune of Fate, governs the past background of the situation.
 The second, Verdandi's Rune, the Rune of Being, governs the suggested course of action in the present.
 The third, Skuld's Rune, the Rune of Necessity, governs that which may evolve if you take the course suggested by the second Rune.

 Experiment, and invent your own layouts.
 If you want to make your own Runes, we suggest you gather stones from a place that's special to you, then paint or carve the Runes onto them.
 Shells worn by the sea, or wood turned on a lathe, also make fine Runes.

 Many thanks to the Kewel Ristar for allowing us to use their Rune images!

 Learn more about ancient Nordic cosmology in the article "Ancient Nordic Spirituality" by Norse storyteller and scholar Dag Rossman.
-Also see his book The Northern Path: Norse Myths and Legends Retold, and his Nine Worlds Dictionary, illustrated by Sharon Rossman, and Theft of the Sun and Other New Norse Myths.
+Also see his book The Northern Path: Norse Myths and Legends Retold...And What They Reveal , and his The Nine Worlds: A Dictionary of Norse Mythology , illustrated by Sharon Rossman, and Theft of the Sun, and Other New Norse Myths.
 The Rossmans' book Valhalla in America: Norse Myths in Wood at Rock Island State Park, Wisconsin is another great resource.
-Our links page has more references for modern pagan sites.

 The Norse Runes Interpretations